lilyvanoekel/percupuff/CONTRIBUTING.md

 - **Target the `main` branch:** Please base your work on the latest code in the `main` branch.
 - **One change per pull request:** Keep your PRs focused on a single issue or feature to make them easier to review.
 For example, implement one drum sound per PR.
 - **Be patient:** We are a small team maintaining this project in our free time.
 We will get to your issue or PR as soon as we can.
+- **First come, first serve:** Picking up an issue is on a "first come, first serve" basis.
+The first person to comment on an issue will be the one assigned to it.
+If an issue is assigned to someone, but there have not been any updates for a month, it's acceptable to ask if you can take over.
+The original person assigned to the ticket then has a week to respond.
+Alternatively, for bigger issues that allow it, it's also acceptable at any time to propose collaborating, but it's up to the first person to decide if they are interested.

 ## Your First Contribution